daemonraco/drtools/README.md

 # What is it?
 This is a simple set of useful tools that can accelerate the development of a node application.
+WOW! that sounds awesome... well, not really.

+# Should I use it?
+_Short answer?_ No.

+_Long answer?_ Well, if you want, you can give it a try, but it's up to you.

 # Provided tools
 * [Organized Configuration Files](docs/configs.md)